rhythmus/MyMacSetup/MacApps.md

 Apps available from the Mac App Store are marked with .

 ## Text editing
 - [Sublime Text](http://www.sublimetext.com/) is your code editor of choice.
 It’s fully customizable and extensible, with a thriving community pumping out lots of handy features and utilities (such as the awesome ⌘D multiple selection cursor).
-I’ll do a separate write-up on my Sublime Text setup.
+(I’ll do a separate write-up on my Sublime Text setup.)
 - [iA Writer](http://www.iawriter.com/mac/)  — Only enterprise n00bs still use WYSIWYG text processors like MS Word, Pages, and the like. _Sublime Text_ definitely is the all-round plain text editor of choice, both for coding and for writing.
 But iA Writer is a gorgeous alternative, with absolute focus on writing.
 - Still, there’s a lot of competition in the writing app space.
 I will be doing a full write-up, someday — and perhaps even take up my own implementation, some other day.
 Meanwhile, from time to time, I play around with [TexPad](https://www.texpadapp.com/osx)  for LaTeX authoring, and [Ulysses](http://www.ulyssesapp.com/)  for more complex writing projects.
-I need to take a better look at [Mou](http://mouapp.com/), as well.
+- As a plain text editor, Sublime Text supports [Markdown](https://github.com/rhythmus/markdown-resources) editing (there’s several packages (plugins) for Markdown syntax highlighting). iA Writer features it’s own Markdown “flavor” (Writedown, which is basically compatible with plain Markdown). **[Mou](http://mouapp.com/)** is a great free alternative for versatile (GitHub Flavored) Markdown editing: you can add your own theme and stylesheets!
+[Texts](http://www.texts.io/) is even better, in that it supports multiple Markdown flavors, and features several output formats (pdf, Word documents, LaTex, etc.). **[Marked](http://markedapp.com/)**  is a paid, highly customizable alternative to Mou.
+The absolute most powerful Markdown editor is however **[MultiMarkdown Composer](http://multimarkdown.com/)**  , which has full support for the de facto standard versatile Markdown extension.

 ## Editing tabular data
 - [CSVEditor](https://itunes.apple.com/us/app/csveditor-2/id644191861)  is a plain and simple tool for editing tabular data.